downloadpgm/jupyter_pyspark_streaming_wordcloud_dockerized/README.md

 22/09/11 12:17:20 WARN TextSocketSourceProvider: The socket source should not be used for production applications!
 It does not support recovery.
 ```

-In the browser, issue the address https://host:8082 to access the Jupyter Notebook.
+11. in the browser, issue the address https://host:8082 to access the Jupyter Notebook.

 Provide the credentials previously created